kevinblumenfeld/Posh365/README.md

 https://github.com/kevinblumenfeld/365Tools/blob/master/365Tools/docs/Set-CloudLicense.md

 # New-UserToCloud
-Creates new AD user and coresponding 365 mailbox with one command
+Creates new AD user and corresponding 365 mailbox with one command
 Shared mailboxes can be created in the same manner with (with -shared switch)
 Alternatively, can copy the properties of an existing AD User to a new AD User and creates its Office 365 Mailbox
 Syncs changes to Office 365 with Azure AD Connect (AADC)